LierMutube40496253/DeveSoftLab3/use-cases/use-case-6.md

     Emplpyee details are on the database.

 ##Success End Condition
-    Employee details are viewed so promotion request can be supported.
+    com.napier.DeveSoftLab3.Employee details are viewed so promotion request can be supported.

 ##Failed End Condition
     No detailes are showed.